-This week, we will revisit the concept of one-to-one correspondence in math briefly and talk to you just a little bit more about it.
-It's so incredibly important to build those foundational math skills.
-It's very easy to do if you know what you're doing, what activities to focus on, and how to mix them together.
-I also wanted to offer you a few additional ideas for ways to keep it fresh and fun, and continue to work on one-to-one correspondence.
+It’s very easy to do if you know what you’re doing: our free preschool homeschool curriculum lets you know which activities to focus on, and how to combine them effectively.
+I also wanted to offer you a few ideas for hands-on activities to keep it fresh and fun, and continue to work on one-to-one correspondence.

 What is the learning objective of one-to-one correspondence?